peter2233finn/kualis/README.md

 4. This will call the relivant command or function in the file called actions.sh.
 Each file in actions.sh will take three arguments: ip, port and folder (in that order).

-To run the scan, use the command ./scan.sh -a actions.sh -c custom-scripts -f (scope file) -o (output directory)
+To run the scan, use the command ./scan.sh -a actions.sh -c custom-scripts -f (scope file) -o (output directory) -t (threads)

 **To create the scope document**
 <br>The first part of the file can be created using a scanner such as Nessus, Nmap or Masscan.